Bipartite and neighborhood graphs and the spectrum of the normalized graph Laplacian: The graph Laplace operator and its basic properties

 The clustering coefficient $C$ of an unweighted graph $\Gamma$ is defined as \bel{2a.1} C:=\frac{3 \times \mbox{ number of triangles }}{\mbox{number of connected triples of vertices}}, \end{equation} where a triangle is a triple of mutually connected vertices.
 The clustering coefficient measures how many connections there exist between the neighbors of a node. $C$ becomes maximal if $\Gamma$ is a fully connected graph.
 In contrast, $C$ vanishes when $\Gamma$ is a bipartite graph, that is, consists of two classes $V_1,V_2$ of vertices such that no vertices in the same class are connected by an edge.
 In particular, there are no loops in a bipartite graph.
 Equivalently, a graph is bipartite iff it has no cycles of odd length, and thus in particular no triangles.

-We now recall the definition of the normalized graph Laplace operator and state its basic properties. \begin{defi} For a graph $\Gamma=(V,E)$ we define the scalar product The space $\ell^2(\Gamma)$ is then given by
+We now recall the definition of the normalized graph Laplace operator and state its basic properties. \begin{defi}We have a natural measure $\mu$ on the vertex set $V$ given by $\mu(i)=d_i$.
+The inner product of two functions $u,v\in \ell^2(V,\mu)$ is defined as \be (u,v)_\mu := \sum_{i\in V}\mu(i)u(i)v(i).\qe The Hilbertspace $\ell^2(V,\mu)$ is then given by